KarMiles/physio-clinic/README.md

 3.5 As a **registered site user** I can **use website for communication without having to reenter my details** so that **sending my message requires minimum efford from my side**.

+## 2.ii.
+Potential features <a name='features-next'></a>
+Features
+ - Wider array of ways to signup and login, e.g. via social media, Google,
+ - Schedule system for employees,
+ - Automated booking process,
+ - Graphic representation of poll results.